Skip to main content

 Receive results

 When the task completes, Deck sends a task_run.completed or task_run.failed event to your event destination.
-You can also poll GET /v2/task-runs/{task_run_id} until status changes from running.
+You can also poll GET /v2/task-runs/{task_run_id} until status is no longer queued or running.
+Task runs typically take seconds to minutes depending on complexity.
+We recommend polling every 5 seconds.
 The output contains structured data matching the task’s output schema.

 {